Nutrition and Lifestyle Management: The Siena Proactive Weight Loss Program

-The Siena Proactive Internal Medicine Weight Management Program at St. Catherine’s of Siena is a comprehensive plan focused on safe and effective weight loss.
+The Siena Proactive Internal Medicine Weight Loss and Management Program at St. Catherine’s of Siena is a comprehensive plan focused on safe and effective weight loss.
 Our goal is to help a patient achieve their optimal health by reducing the risk factors and comorbidities associated with excessive body weight and obesity through customized medical treatments in conjunction with permanent lifestyle modifications.
 Our proactive, multidisciplinary approach to weight loss is a medically supervised program designed to restore your individual body composition and improve your overall health and well-being.

 Meet the Staff: